Nivkh people: Marriage

 Marriage tended to be exogamic unlike many paleo-Siberian groups.
 Although within the clan, marriage is endogamic, while sub-clans are exogamic.
 They have a triangulated system of marital exchange based on a tri-clan phratry or alliance group (pandf), that according to Lev Sternberg was very similar to the Punaluan marriage.
 Any Nivkhi men have sexual access to women their own generation in the wife-giving lineage and vice-versa.
 Nivkh marriage customs were very complicated and controlled by the clan.

 Cross-cousin marriage seems to be the original custom with the clan, a latter necessity when the clan was unable to marry individuals without breaking taboo.
 The bride price was probably introduced by the Neo-Siberians.
 The dowry was shared by the clan.
 The number of men generally exceeded the number of women.
 It was hard to gain wives, as they were few and expensive.
 This led to the wealthier men having more than one wife and poor men being unable to obtain wives.

 Religion

-Nivkh's traditional religion was based on animist beliefs, especially via shamanism, before colonial Russians made efforts to convert the population to Eastern Orthodox Christianity.
+Nivkh traditional religion was based on animist beliefs, especially via shamanism, before colonial Russians made efforts to convert the population to Eastern Orthodox Christianity.
 Nivkh animists believe the island of Sakhalin is a giant beast lying on its belly with the trees of the island as its hair.
 When the beast is upset, it awakens and trembles the earth causing earthquakes.
 Nivkh have a pantheon of vaguely defined gods (yz, yzng) that presided over the mountains, rivers, seas and sky.

-Nivkhs' have extensive folklore, songs, and mythos of how humans and the universe were created, and of how fantastic heroes, spirits and beasts battled with each other in ancient times.
+Nivkhs have extensive folklore, songs, and mythos of how humans and the universe were created, and of how fantastic heroes, spirits and beasts battled with each other in ancient times.
 Some Nivkhs have converted to Russian Orthodoxy or other religions, though many still practice traditional beliefs.
 Fire is especially venerated.
 It is the symbol of the unity of the clan.
 Fire is considered a deity of their ancestors, protecting them from evil spirits and guarding their clan from harm.
 An open flame would be "fed" a leaf of tobacco, spices, or a tipple of vodka in order to please the spirits for protection.
 Nivkhs would also frequently offer items to the deities by 'feeding'.
 The sea would be "fed" an item of importance in order that the sea god protects the travellers.